PROJECT: MeNUS

 list-ingredients

-Deletes the ingredientcod fish
+Deletes the ingredientcod fishfrom the ingredient list.

 Edits an ingredient in the ingredient list.

-Format: edit-ingredient INDEX [n/INGREDIENT_NAME] [u/UNIT_TYPE] [p/PRICE_PER_UNIT] [m/MINIMUM]
+Format: edit-ingredient INDEX [n/INGREDIENT_NAME] [u/UNIT_TYPE] [p/PRICE_PER_UNIT] [m/MINIMUM] or edit-ingredient

 on/ORIGINAL_INGREDIENT_NAME [n/NEW_INGREDIENT_NAME] [u/UNIT_TYPE] [p/PRICE_PER_UNIT] [m/MINIMUM]